 - What were your major activities/accomplishments/areas of growth during the past year?

 - What is something this year that you are particularly proud of?
 You might choose to highlight an item from the previous question or draw attention to something that might otherwise be more invisible.

 - What progress have you made toward completing your course-of-study requirements, and what is still pending?

 - Is your Degree Audit Reporting System (DARS) record up-to-date?
 In other words, does it accurately reflect what you have taken and what degree requirements you have completed?
-If not, what needs to be fixed?
+If not, what needs to be fixed, and have you met with the Director of Academic Services to discuss updates to your degree audit?
 Note: DARS can be reached from your main MyUW page.

 - Is there additional information the faculty should know that is relevant to your progress through the program?
 You might want to include a challenge you did not anticipate, hardships you’ve encountered, and/or anything else that provides us with an understanding of your progress.

 - What are your current thoughts about your career goal?
 Example responses could include ideas such as: I want a faculty position/position in a research lab, I am leaning toward x, I thought I knew but am currently unsure now, I definitely want a faculty position at an xx institution, etc.What are your current thoughts about your career goal?

 - What role(s) do you imagine teaching playing in your future career?
 Example responses might include: I am hoping for a faculty position in which teaching would be a component, I’d like a teaching-focused position, I plan to go to industry and thus my future teaching activity would probably be more informal, I’d like to be a consultant who occasionally offers workshops.
 How might you prepare for such role(s) during the upcoming year?